 Samsung Galaxy users should look at the Samsung SmartTag 2.
 It offers UWB precision finding for Samsung phones, IP67 waterproofing, and SmartThings Find network support.
 At $30, it’s comparable to AirTag for Samsung users.

-How the Onn Compares to Working Trackers
+How Does the Onn Compare to Working Trackers?

 | Feature | Onn Tracker | AirTag 2 | Tile Mate 2024 | Chipolo Pop |